When two worlds clash, one man must choose a side.

 Unfortunately, the sailors do not appreciate his attention, and soon he realizes that the giant tentacled monsters slumbering at the bottom of the sea, may be least of his worries.

-People are strange indeed.
-But no matter who they are: humans or not, men, women or others, sorcerers, soldiers or simpletons, they all face the same major challenge.
+And remember, humans or not, men women, or others, sorcerers, soldiers or savages, we all face the same major challenge.

 Living with each other.